 Methods in Linguistics

 There is a point in every student’s carrier at which the theoretical knowledge gained in lectures is to be used practically in a research project.
 This can prove to be quite difficult as problems concerning acquisition and analysis of data come up.
-This course will ease the way from theory to practice in introducing basic methods for empirical linguistic research.
+This course will ease the way from theory to practice by introducing basic methods for empirical linguistic research.
 Firstly, students will get to know what it means to carry out linguistic research and which possibilities there are to examine particular phenomena in language.
-Once we learned how to gather and differentiate between different types of data, an introduction to descriptive statistics and statistical analysis will be given using well known tools.
-Another important step is a proper interpretation of the outcomes in regard to the research question to be able to draw reliable conclusions.
-The whole process behind linguistic research will be examined in this course; from constructing hypothesis over gathering, analysing an interpreting data to presenting findings appropriately.
-Students will be able to verify hypothesis through efficiently dealing with language as an object of investigation for successfully conducting studies on their own.
+Once we learned how to gather and differentiate between different types of data, an introduction to descriptive statistics and statistical analysis will be given using well-known tools.
+Another important step is a proper interpretation of the outcomes regarding the research question to be able to draw reliable conclusions.
+The whole process behind linguistic research will be examined in this course; from constructing hypotheses over gathering, analysing and interpreting data to present findings appropriately.
+Students will be able to verify hypotheses by efficiently dealing with language as an object of investigation for successfully conducting studies on their own.